Mat Jackson: Aborted return to BTCC with Power Maxed Racing

-On 5 February 2020, it was announced Mat would return to the BTCC for the upcoming season with Power Maxed Racing, having been linked to a number of teams during his 2 year sabbatical.
-Due to the Coronavirus pandemic Power Maxed Racing's plans changed for the delayed season and Mat was left without a drive.
+On 5 February 2020, it was announced Jackson would return to the BTCC for the upcoming season with Power Maxed Racing, having been linked to a number of teams during his two year sabbatical.
+Due to the COVID-19 pandemic, Power Maxed Racing's plans changed for the delayed season and Mat was left without a drive.

 Other activities

 Jackson has business ventures, such as family run business's car dealership Jackson's Ford and Cotswold Luxe.

 Jackson has appeared three times on BBC's Top Gear, firstly racing a motorhome in Series 10, Episode 6.
 He then raced an Aircraft tug in the airport vehicles race in Series 14, Episode 4.
 He appeared again in Series 20, Episode 2 when he drove a Toyota HiAce in a taxi race.

-He is a test and development driver for McLaren Automotive, having worked on the McLaren MP4-12C.
+Jackson is a test and development driver for McLaren Automotive, having worked on the McLaren MP4-12C.